mulesoft-assets/template-sap2wday-employee-migration/README.md

 <!-- Default Considerations (end) -->

 <!-- Considerations (start) -->
-To make this template run, there are certain preconditions that must be considered.
-All of them deal with the preparations in both source and destination systems, that must be made for the template to run smoothly. **Failing to do so could lead to unexpected behavior of the template.**
+To make this template run, there are certain preconditions that must be considered for the preparations in both source and destination systems, that must be made for the template to run smoothly.
+Failing to do so could lead to unexpected behavior of the template.

 ## Disclaimer

-This Anypoint template uses a few private Maven dependencies from Mulesoft in order to work.
-If you intend to run this template with Maven support, you need to add three extra dependencies for SAP to the pom.xml file.
+This template uses a few private Maven dependencies from Mulesoft to work.
+If you intend to run this template with Maven support, you need to add extra dependencies for SAP to the pom.xml file.
 <!-- Considerations (end) -->

 ## SAP Considerations